Creative Holidays Painting Provence with Tessa Baker

 The chance to paint in Provence is a dream for creative types.
-The landscapes that inspired the likes of Vincent Van Gogh, Paul Cézanne and Pablo Picasso continue to attract artists.
-Painting Provence with Tess are small-group art holidays coordinated by Tessa Baker.
-These workshops typically run for a full week and include transportation, meals, accommodation and plenty of opportunity to expand your artistic skills.
-From the time you arrive at the airport (or train station) until your departure, Tessa and her friend chef Anne will take care of the details.
+The landscapes that inspired Vincent Van Gogh, Paul Cézanne and Pablo Picasso continue to attract artists.
+Painting Provence with Tess is a small-group art holiday coordinated by Tessa Baker.
+These workshops typically run for a full week and include transportation, meals, accommodation and plenty of opportunities to expand your artistic skills.
+From the time you arrive at the airport (or train station) until your departure, Tessa and her friend chef Anne will manage the details.
 Your “job” is to enjoy your holiday and hone your creative skills.

 Tessa Baker’s Provence Lifestyle

 How would you describe the lifestyle in Provence to someone who is considering one of your Paint Provence holidays?

 Beware, I would say.
 The countryside is ever-changing and always breathtaking.
 From the mountains and valleys to the sea, be prepared for the region’s endless beauty.
 There are fabulous markets full of local produce, quaint cafes, and pétanque (boules) games played under Plane trees.